 1) Big Business Meeting.
 Business meetings are all about presentation – and not just for the person at the front of the room.
 You want a pair of shoes that will let you stand tall and allow you to appear polished and confident.
 The Levity pump has a unique style.
 Because of the tie at the back, a pair of trousers would give this pair a conservative yet bold look.

 BCBG has faux patent leather to catch the eye and curves that fit the form of your foot.
 It is available in various colors that really stand out because of the finish.
 When choosing colors, keep in mind how your office would respond to bright colors verses warm colors (for example, if I worked at an advertising firm, they may frown upon me wearing too much black).
+You may also want to invest in a pair of insoles designed for neuropathy, as nerve damage from wearing high heels is quite frequent.

 2) Casual Day.
 When it comes to casual day, avoid settling for a torn pair of tennis shoes or sandals.
 Your attire is a measure of how you take care of yourself.
 Be comfortable with a nice pair of flats or Mary Jane pumps during casual day.
 The Karen Scott Mihri flats have a small heel to add height and great details with the two-tone and metal links.